universedocs/Universe-Docs/README.md

 ### Document Item Document

-Stores document items in natural order so that user can understand its nature!
-Document item is nothing but a unique text or photo or video or etc.,
+Stores document items in natural and hierarchial order so that user can understand its nature!
+Document item is nothing but a unique text or photo or video or etc., This document item document is opened whern a user selects "Show Graph" for it in a document!

 ![Document Item Document](https://github.com/universedocs/Universe-Docs/blob/53c91f103c1449a25ad3d7a596d794d1e404aa92/document%20item%20document.jpg)